Survivors of domestic and sexual violence can break their leases early in some states

 A driving factor for survivors of domestic violence is making sure that there is somewhere safe for them to go.

-– Nicole Molinaro, president and CEO, Women’s Center & Shelter of Greater Pittsburgh
+– Nicole Molinaro, president and CEO of the Women’s Center & Shelter of Greater Pittsburgh

 While Pennsylvania’s effort to pass these protections statewide has stalled, the Pittsburgh City Council approved a bill in October that requires landlords to allow domestic abuse victims to exit their leases without penalty, and also change a tenant’s locks upon request, though at the tenant’s expense.